Your best 2020 Mazatlán Carnival information resource

 This multi-day Mardi Gras celebration features parades, fireworks, live music, delicious food and great street entertainment set on the picturesque Mazatlan Malecon oceanfront, within the Centro Historico and at other locations throughout Mazatlan.

 Aerial drone video of the Combate Naval carnival fireworks: fly through the eye of the firestorm!

 Buying 2019 Mazatlán Carnaval event tickets

-Tickets for all 2019 Carnival events -- including events held at the Venados baseball stadium -- are on sale at a kiosk outside the Angela Peralta Theater at Plaza Machado from 9am until 3pm and from 5pm until 7pm.
+Tickets for all 2020 Carnival events -- including events held at the Venados baseball stadium -- will be on sale at a kiosk outside the Angela Peralta Theater at Plaza Machado from 9am until 3pm and from 5pm until 7pm as Carnival approaches.

-Tickets can also be purchased at Cultura's offices daily from 9am until 5pm.
+Tickets will also be available at Cultura's offices daily from 9am until 5pm.

 Visit Mazatlan, Sinaloa, at Carnival and experience the party of a lifetime!

 How do you know when Carnaval is coming?
 Monigotes on the Malecon!

 A few weeks before Carnival, strange beings begin appearing on the Malecon.
 They are the Mazatlan Carnival Monigotes, some of the most fun public sculpture anywhere in the world!

 Friday February 22, 2019 / 8pm / AP Theater / 300 - 550 pesos